 See our documentation on how to create NRQL alerts for more details.

 New Relic provides enhanced dimensions from metrics coming from AWS CloudWatch metric streams.
 Resource and custom tags are automatically pulled from most services and are used to decorate metrics with additional dimensions.
-Use the data explorer to see which tags are available on each AWS metric.
+Use metrics and events to see which tags are available on each AWS metric.

 The following query shows an example of tags being collected and queried as dimensions in metrics: